 Delete an empty application from the system.
 To remove an application with databases, use cascade.
 To remove an application that has locked objects in a constituent database, you can use force.
+Minimum permission required: designer.

 Terminal Example APP-NAME sample